vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

    > ``<MGMT-CONFIG-FILE>`` is the name of the management cluster YAML config file

    > This step duplicates the configuration file that was created when you deployed your management cluster.
-The configuration file will either have the name you assigned to the management cluster, or if no name was assigned, it will be randomly generated name.
+The configuration file will either have the name you assigned to the management cluster, or if no name was assigned, it will be a randomly generated name.

    > This duplicated file will be used as the configuration file for your workload cluster.
 You can edit the parameters in this new  file as required.
 For an example of a workload cluster template, see  [Amazon EC2 Workload Cluster Template](../aws-wl-template).